Skip to content

 You can use the View dropdown in the UI to select one of several visualization modes.
 You can toggle between them using the Left and right bracket keys Below is a summary:

-- Dots: A Van der Waal surface, depecting with dots at the vertices, and no surface mesh
+• Dots: A Van der Waal surface, depicting with dots at the vertices, and no surface mesh

 Color codes

 By default, atoms are color-coded using the typical CPK scheme.
 We have mimicked the specific colors used by PyMol in some cases.
 For example, Carbon atoms are green, oxygen atoms are red, nitrogen blue, hydrogen white.
 Alternate color schemes are available depending on the Vew / Sel level: If atom or bond is set, you can color atoms by partial charge.
 If Residue is set, you can color by the residue's position, e.g. in its polypeptide chain.
-In both cases, we use the Viridis color map to smoothly display the transition between positive and negative charge, or first and last residue.
+In all coloring modes that represent a scalar value on a fixed range, we use the Viridis color map to smoothly display the transition.
+FOr example, between positive and negative charge, lipophilicity, or first and last residue.

 To enable these, select the Color by q or Color by res UI items.